Green Bowl Beach Bali is one of the best beaches in the south. With its turquiose waters and powdery white sand, here’s all the info for visiting.

 The sand is crisp, the water is crystal clear and the chill spot all in all is paradise.

 This 30-metre coastal strip with coarse white sand is located at the bottom of a 75-metre-tall cliff.

 At the base, you’ll come across 2 large limestone caves that house small rock shrines.
 They also provide shade and shelter for beachgoers and surfers throughout the day.

-There isn’t drinks or refreshments down at the beach so be sure to take plenty of water with you.
+There aren’t any drinks or refreshments for sale down at the beach, so be sure to take plenty of water with you.